lukeocodes/gatsby-homepage/content/posts/2018-06-20--helloworld-with-auth0/index.md

 Nothing to install this time.
 But, take a look at what Terminal looks like.

-{% include tweet_quote.html quote_text="This guide is designed for non-devs and will show you a sample project and help you finish setting up authentication.
-Exciting!" %}

 Press **Command+Space** together.
 This opens *Spotlight Search*, where you can type ***Terminal*** and press enter.
 This opens up ***Terminal*** for you.

 ![Use Spotlight to open Terminal](./use-spotlight-to-open-terminal.png)